Please be sure to install the core components of Performance Analyzer for Microsoft Dynamics before completing this guide.

 In the following steps you will configure the system to capture long running queries from AX source code.
 The data collected will be stored in the DynamicsPerf database.

-NOTE: This enables long duration tracing for all AX users by updating the USERINFO table and sets the long running query threshold to 5000ms. if using a version of Dynamics AX prior to AX2012 the ‘Allow client tracing on Application Object Service instance’ checkbox on the AOS Server Configuration Utility for each AOS Server must be marked before executing this stored procedure
+NOTE: This enables long duration tracing for all AX users by updating the USERINFO table and sets the long running query threshold to 5000ms.
+The ‘Allow client tracing on Application Object Service instance’ checkbox on the AOS Server Configuration Utility for each AOS Server must be marked before executing this stored procedure.

-6. Change xxxxxxx to the name of your AX database
+7. Change <dbname> to the name of your AX database

 /****************** Set AX Client tracing *************/